Simon-Cao-Git/npjuc-bilayer-graphene-synapse/fig-5d,5e-NEB/README.md

 ## Methods Overview

-- Calculation type is CI-NEB.
+- Calculation type is CI(climbing image)-NEB.
 - A total of 14 images are used.
 - NEB force threshold is set to 0.05 eV/Å.